usergeek/canistergeek-demo-ui/README.md

 ## Try online

-The latest version of Canistergeek-Demo-UI is available on [https://canistergeek.app](https://canistergeek.app)
+You can try the latest version of Canistergeek Demo UI at [https://canistergeek.app](https://canistergeek.app)